Okami first impressions

 Demographic: Interracial couples who don’t understand that not all controllers sense motion

-People who don’t understand new technology need new technology, too. → Game is dead.
-Game remains dead.
-And we have killed it.
+People who don’t understand new technology need new technology, too. → Double your reading, double your fun.

 A rant about rampant stupidity on the internets